Fernando-Carrera-Salas/Android-UI-Demo/README.md

   Currently in Closed Alpha Test
 </h3>
 <p align="center">
-  You may download the app by joining <a href="https://groups.google.com/u/1/g/ui-demo-closed-test" target="_blank">this Google Group</a>.
+  You may download the app in Play Store by joining <a href="https://groups.google.com/u/1/g/ui-demo-closed-test" target="_blank">this Google Group</a> first.
 </p>

 # Android UI Demo